Oyelowo/surreal-orm/orm/docs/en/src/concepts/field_traversal.md

 ## Basics of Field Traversal

 Field traversal is the mechanism used to navigate through a data structure, pinpointing specific fields or relationships.
-The design of the `surreal-orm` makes traversal not only intuitive but also direct, offering methods to navigate fields, relationships, and even to apply specific conditions.
+The design of the `surreal_orm` makes traversal not only intuitive but also direct, offering methods to navigate fields, relationships, and even to apply specific conditions.